dlebech/reinforcement-learning/README.md

 Yet another repo with reinforcement learning algorithms :-)

-I used this code for learning some of the concepts of reinceforcement learning as well as getting more familiarity with Tensorflow/Keras such as "manually" updating network weights, calculating gradients and eager execution.
+I used this code for learning some of the concepts of reinceforcement learning as well as getting more familiar with Tensorflow/Keras such as "manually" updating network weights, calculating gradients and eager execution.
 As such, the code is not optimized and might not actually work as expected.

 Agents:
 - Asynchronous Advantage Actor Critic (`a3c`)